- 1. Adobe Premiere Tips+

 Wondershare UniConverter - Best Video Converter Mac/Windows (Catalina Included)

-- Convert multiple videos files to other formats in batch without any quality loss.
+- Convert multiple video files to other formats in batch without any quality loss.

 - Convert video files to optimized preset for almost all devices, like iPhone, iPad, Huawei phone, etc.